What Is a Commercial Loan?

 Commercial Loan Alternatives

-Commercial loans are typically time-consuming, difficult, and expensive to get.
-That’s why small businesses are often better served by other financing options.
-Here are a few popular ways to start, expand or operate a smaller business.
+Commercial loans aren't your best option in every scenario.
+Small businesses are often better served by other financing options.
+Here are a few popular alternate ways to start, expand, or operate a smaller business.

 Home equity loans

 Home equity loans are secured by real estate, which makes them safe for lenders and less expensive for business owners.
 They are installment loans similar to term loans with (usually) fixed interest rates and fixed monthly payments.
-However, when your home secures a business loan, you can lose it if your enterprise fails.
+However, when your home secures a business loan, you risk losing it if your enterprise fails.

 HELOC

-The home equity line of credit, or HELOC, is similar to a home equity loan.
-The HELOC is also secured by your home and comes with a relatively low interest rate.
-HELOCs work like business lines of credit that you can use and reuse.
-Interest rates can be fixed or variable.
+The home equity line of credit, or HELOC, is similar to a home equity loan, but it gives you access to a line of credit (like a credit card), instead of a fixed dollar amount.
+The HELOC is also secured by your home, and usually comes with a relatively low fixed or variable interest rate.

 Personal loan